afedorov3/imVPM/README.md

  * Windows build:
    * Windows SDK
    * MSVC libs
-     if you use MinGW, it bundles both
+     if you're using MinGW, it bundles both
- * Linux build (development versions):
+ * Linux build:
-   * SDL2
+   * SDL2 (development, sdl2-dev)
-   * vulkan
+   * vulkan (+vulkan-headers)
    * kdialog / zenity
    * opusfile

 **IMPORTANT**:
-Some dependencies will be patched in the build process, so it's crucial that git doesn't mess with the line endings.
+Some dependencies will be patched in the build process, so it's crucial that git doesn't mess up with the line endings.
-It's only relevant to the Windows build, be shure that you have these git settings set up:
+It's only relevant to the Windows build, be sure that you have these git settings set up:
 ```
 core.autocrlf = false
 core.eol = lf